MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 %------------------------------------------------------------------------------------------------------------------------%

-The code was developed in Matlab R2017a.
+The code was written in Matlab R2017a.
 The folder contains the following files:
 - RunAWCCT.m: main code to run the Adaptive Window Cross-Correlation Technique.
 - windows.m: segmentation of the signal into short time windows.
 - velocity.m: computation of pseudo-instantaneous velocities.